+You can clean many types of wood floors with a steam mop and get good results, but you could also damage them if you're not careful.
 In this article, I'll let you know some of the potential problems as well as advantages that come with steam mopping wood floors.
-I'll also offer some advice on choosing the right steam cleaning option for wood floors and how to use it properly to avoid damage.
+I'll also offer some advice on choosing the right steam-cleaning option for wood floors and how to use it properly to avoid damage.

-At the end of this article you will find a short video that illustrates some of the key points in how to use a steam mop on wood floors.
+At the end of this article, you will find a short video that illustrates some of the key points in how to use a steam mop on wood floors.

 Pros and Cons of Steam-Mopping Wood

 When used properly, a quality steam machine can actually be one of the driest methods for mopping.
-Residue from cleaners, (even some made exclusively for wood floors,) can act like a magnet for dust, making floors look dull and dirty, but steam cleaning eliminates this problem.
+Residue from cleaners (even some made exclusively for wood floors) can act like a magnet for dust, making floors look dull and dirty, but steam cleaning eliminates this problem.

 Both of these issues can be avoided simply by avoiding common mistakes and choosing the right device.
-(Steam can not be used in any way on waxed floors.)
+(Steam cannot be used in any way on waxed floors.)

 As the owner of a wood floor, you are probably aware that water damage is one of the worst things that can happen to it.
 The problem with steam mops is that if you blast a cloud of hot moisture directly onto the floor, that moisture can reach into places where the floor's finish is inconsistent, (like between the boards.)
-The other problem is that overzealous scrubbing combined with super heated moisture can actually rub away the finish.
+The other problem is that overzealous scrubbing combined with super-heated moisture can actually rub away the finish.

-Choosing the Right Mop
+Choosing the Right Steam Mop

 When choosing a steam cleaner for your wood floors, the first thing to decide is whether you want a stick or a canister type machine that comes with a variety of attachments.
 I suggest using a canister machine for a number of reasons.

-The main disadvantage to using a stick type steam mop is that you may not be able to easily lift the steam mop away from the floor when triggering the steam, (and I'll explain why that is important in just a moment.)
-A lesser disadvantage, (and low end canister machines suffer this problem too,) is that many of them only heat water enough to reach a boiling point but no hotter, which produces a rather "wet steam."
-If you really want a stick style mop, make sure to get one that allows you to easily trigger the steam on and off in short blasts and that's easy to lift from the floor every few minutes..
+The main disadvantage to using a stick-type steam mop is that you may not be able to easily lift the steam mop away from the floor when triggering the steam, (and I'll explain why that is important in just a moment.)
+A lesser disadvantage, (and low-end canister machines suffer this problem too,) is that many of them only heat water enough to reach a boiling point but no hotter, which produces a rather "wet steam."
+If you really want a stick-style mop, make sure to get one that allows you to easily trigger the steam on and off in short blasts and that's easy to lift from the floor every few minutes.

-The primary advantage to using a canister type steam cleaner with a mop attachment is that the mop head can easily be lifted away from the floor when triggering the steam, and you also get a variety of attachments useful for cleaning all kinds of things.
+The primary advantage to using a canister-type steam cleaner with a mop attachment is that the mop head can easily be lifted away from the floor when triggering the steam, and you also get a variety of attachments useful for cleaning all kinds of things.
 The primary disadvantage of using a canister type machine is that if left to rest for too long without triggering the steam, any unused steam inside the hose and wand will condense back into water, which must then be released into a nearby sink or spare towel before mopping.

 Features to Look For